 A critical analysis of different forms of protest and their effectiveness

 Although these repertoires evolve over time, Tilly proposes that repetition is far more likely than adoption, and that adoption is far more likely than invention (Biggs 2013: 407).
 Typically, social movements will reflect on the history of successful social movements and replicate these repertoires.
-It it very rare that they invent their own.
-This is why we can see similarities and patterns developing between social movements regardless of their differing socio-political aims.
+It’s very rare that they invent their own.
+This is why we often see similarities and patterns developing between social movements regardless of how different their aims may be.
 However, when it comes down to assessing how ‘effective’ these repertoires are, this is a much more difficult task.

 For the sake of this article, I will be using Michael Biggs’ definition of ‘effectiveness’.
 Biggs’ definition states that effectiveness is measured by “the probability that it will be successful, which depends on a myriad of factors – including the tactic’s legitimacy in the eyes of others” (2013: 408).
 Biggs maintains that effectiveness can be measured “only by putting the tactic into practice” (2013: 408).
-Therefore, all of my repertoire examples will be sampled from the historical events of social movements.
+This is why all of my repertoire examples will be sampled from real social movements and historical events.

 As Alberto Melucci establishes, ‘success’ for some social movements may consist of creating a collective identity and media coverage, rather than achieving policy success (Tarrow 2011: 217).
-It is essential to keep in mind, that often social and political change are slow processes which do not occur overnight.
-So we would not typically expect for social movements to achieve their ultimate goals straight away.
-Thus, some of the examples which I will count as ‘effective’, may not depict the social movement achieving their fundamental goals but depict successful steps towards it.
+It is essential to keep in mind, that often social and political change are slow processes, which do not occur overnight.
+We would not typically expect social movements to achieve their ultimate goals overnight.
+Thus, some of the examples which I will count as ‘effective’, may not depict the social movement achieving its fundamental goals.
+However, they will depict successful steps towards it.

 Characteristic 1: Size